uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

             Check if the Status object, besides a UAF status code, also contains a specific OPC UA status code (which can be retrieved with :meth:`~pyuaf.util.Status.opcUaStatusCode`.

-            With "specific" we mean anything more than just OpcUa_Good, OpcUa_Bad, or OpcUa_Uncertain.
+            With "specific" we mean anything more than just :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_Good`,
+            :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_Bad`, or
+            :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_Uncertain`.

+            UAF status codes are not the same as OPC UA status codes!
+            See the :mod:`pyuaf.util.statuscodes` and :mod:`pyuaf.util.opcuastatuscodes` modules
+            for more info!

             :return: True if the status object has a specific OPC UA status code.
             :rtype:  bool